-Functional programming is a style of computer programming that is based upon the evaluation of mathematical functions.
-It is a declarative style of programming, meaning that it uses clearly-defined logical expressions, but does not explicitly state what the computer should do at each step.
+Functional programming is a style of computer programming based upon the evaluation of mathematical functions.
+It's a declarative style of programming, meaning that it uses clearly-defined logical expressions, but doesn't state what the computer should do at each step.
 An axiom of functional programming is that a function should return the same result for any given set of arguments.
-Functions adhere to this concept, "same arguments, same result", no matter how many times the function is evaluated.
+Functions adhere to this concept, "same arguments, same result," no matter how often the function is evaluated.

 A common feature of functional programming is immutable objects).
 When the value of an immutable object is set, it cannot be changed.
 Instead, copies of the object are created and modified.
-Using this approach increases data security and simplifies the process of debugging.
+Using this approach, increases data security and simplifies debugging.